NiceneNerd/UKMM/crates/uk-localization/localization/README.md

 would be replaced with "No" - their corresponding values in the `en.json` would be "Yes" and "No", obviously.

+Any keys missing from a language localization file will have the value pulled from English instead.

 ## Key Usage

 Each key is used in one or more specific places in the application.
 Those places are, as best as can